yh15kla9/github-lesser-known-programming-languages/README.md

 - [Vortex](https://github.com/dibsonthis/Vortex) - Vortex is a language designed to explore links and relationships between entities.
 It heavily relies on side effects, and as such it would fall under the Dysfunctional Programming paradigm.
 # W:
 - [Wa](https://github.com/wa-lang/wa) - Wa is a general-purpose programming language designed for developing robustness and maintainability WebAssembly software.
 Instead of requiring complex toolchains to set up, you can simply go install it - or run it in a browser.
-- [Wasp](https://github.com/wasp-lang/wasp) - Wasp (Web Application Specification) is a Rails-like framework for React, Node.js, and Prisma.
-Build your app in a day and deploy it with a single CLI command!
-  - 🚀 Quick start: Due to its expressiveness, you can create and deploy a production-ready web app from scratch with very few lines of concise, consistent, declarative code.
-  - 😌 No boilerplate: By abstracting away complex full-stack features, there is less boilerplate code.
-That means less code to maintain and understand!
-It also means easier upgrades.
-  - 🔓 No lock-in: You can deploy the Wasp app anywhere you like.
-There is no lock-in into specific providers; you have full control over the code (and can actually check it out in .wasp/ dir if you are interested ).
 - [Wing](https://github.com/winglang/wing) - Winglang is a new open-source programming language designed for the cloud (aka "cloud-oriented").
 Wing enables developers to build distributed systems that leverage cloud services as first-class citizens by combining infrastructure and application code in a safe and unified programming model (aka "cloud-oriented").
 Wing programs can be executed locally (yes, no internet required) using a fully-functional simulator, or deployed to any cloud provider (yes, Wing programs are portable across providers).
 # X:
 - [X#](https://github.com/X-Sharp/XSharpPublic) - X# is an open source development language for .NET, based on the xBase language.
 It comes in different flavours, such as Core, Visual Objects, Vulcan.NET, xBase++, Harbour, Foxpro and more.
 X# has been built on top of Roslyn, the open source architecture behind the current Microsoft C# and Microsoft Visual Basic compilers.
-- [Xtend](https://www.eclipse.org/xtend/) - Xtend is a flexible and expressive dialect of Java, which compiles into readable Java 8 compatible source code.
-You can use any existing Java library seamlessly.
-The compiled output is readable and pretty-printed, and tends to run as fast as the equivalent handwritten Java code.
 # Y:
 - [Yorick](https://software.llnl.gov/yorick-doc/) - Yorick is an interpreted programming language for scientific simulations or calculations, postprocessing or steering large simulation codes, interactive scientific graphics, and reading, writing, or translating large files of numbers.
 - [Yuescript](https://github.com/pigpigyyy/Yuescript) - Yuescript is a Moonscript dialect.
 It is derived from Moonscript language 0.5.0 and continuously adopting new features to be more up to date.
 Moonscript is a language that compiles to Lua.
 Since original Moonscript has been used to write web framework lapis and run a few business web sites like itch.io and streak.club with some large code bases.
 The original language is getting too hard to adopt new features for those may break the stablility for existing applications.